Usman Tariq KC

 Fiona Drysdale KC

-Fiona Drysdale specialises in reparation, clinical negligence and public inquiries.
-She has considerable experience in catastrophic injury, fatal cases and cases involving children and young people.
-She is an Ad Hoc Advocate Depute and was a Standing Junior to the Scottish Government.
-She is a Faculty Skills Instructor and Quality Assurance Assessor.
+Fiona Drysdale specialises in clinical negligence, reparation and public inquiries.
+She has considerable experience in catastrophic injury, fatal cases and those concerning children.
+She served as a Standing Junior to the Scottish Government and is an Ad Hoc Advocate Depute.
+She is a member of the Scottish Civil Justice Council, an instructor of instructors for Advocacy Skills and a Quality Assurance Assessor.
 Her regulatory work includes acting as a Legal Assessor for the General Teaching Council for Scotland and as clerk to the Disciplinary Tribunal of the Faculty of Advocates.
-She is a member of both the Scottish Civil Justice Council and its Access to Justice Committee.
-She has served as acting Clerk of Faculty, Deputy Clerk of Faculty and Clerk to the Board of Examiners.
-Before calling to the bar, she worked as a solicitor in a large commercial firm, having trained there in Edinburgh and London.
-She has also worked as a legal translator for the European Court of Justice.
-Fiona was instructed as a standing junior counsel on behalf of the Scottish Government in Module 1 of the UK Covid-19 Inquiry on the Resilience and Preparedness of the United Kingdom.
-A 6-week hearing took place in London in June and July 2023 and The Inquiry Report was published on 18 July 2024.
+Fiona was instructed as a standing junior counsel on behalf of the Scottish Government in Module 1 of the UK Covid-19 Inquiry on the Resilience and Preparedness of the United Kingdom for which The Inquiry Report was published on 18 July 2024.

 Back